Travel Report: Beoraid Cemetery, Morar, Scotland.

 “Return my soul unto thy rest; the merits of thy high priest hath bought my liberty”.

-Finally, after much wandering, Thomas led me to Beroaid’s most notable resident.
+Finally, after much wandering, Thomas led me to Beoraid’s most notable resident.
 David Stirling was a Scottish officer in The British Army who went on to establish The Special Air Service.
 Having served in World War 2 with The Commandos for The North Africa campaign, he formed The SAS following an audacious pitch directly to General Ritchie that broke the chain of command.

 In addition to his military achievements, Stirling was a keen mountaineer who trained to climb Mount Everest.
 He also founded The Capricorn Africa Society, an organisation dedicated to fighting racism across the continent.
-Stirling lies in Beoraid alongside his wife Irene.
+Stirling lies in Beoraid alongside his sister Irene.

 Like this?
 Why not leaf through more of my reports from The Scottish Highlands.